A Low-rank Approximation for MDPs via Moment Coupling: m-step moment coupling

 A computational implementation of $m$-step coupling is not straightforward.
 With $1$-step coupling, each $\Ex_y[X_0]=y$ can be expressed as a convex combination of its enclosing box corners.
 It is no longer clear that $\Ex_y[X_1]$ can be expressed as the a convex combination of the values $\Ex_{x_l}[X_1]$ in the corner points $x_1,\ldots$.
 The grid has to be designed more carefully.

 Despite of this difficulty, the following numerical examples suggests that $m$-step coupling is a direction worth exploring.

-\begin{example} {\em Consider a (non-absorbing) random walk on $[1,\ldots,N]$ with two-step coupling.
+\begin{example} Consider a (non-absorbing) random walk on $\{1,\ldots,N\}$ with two-step coupling.
 We generate $\bg$ and $\tilde{P}$ for 2-step coupling, i.e., so that $\tEx_x[X_1]=\Ex_x[X_2].$ The random walk is a simple one (i.e., jumps up by one or down by 1) with ``reflecting boundaries'' $P_{12}=P_{N,N-1}=1$.
 Otherwise $P_{i,i+1}\in [0.5,0.6]$; the actual value was chosen as a random number $P_{i,i+1}=0.5-0.1*rand()$.
 This chain then has a downward drift.

 We construct the grid based on spacing exponent $\fraks\in \{0.35,0.45\}$.
-Figure \ref{fig:RW2spacing} shows the growth of the second-moment (mis) match between $\wtilde{P}$ and $P^2$.
+Figure \ref{fig:RW2spacing} shows the growth of the second-moment (mis-) match between $\wtilde{P}$ and $P^2$.
 Figure \ref{fig:RW2spacingvalue} displays the value comparison $(\tilde{V}-V_s)/V_s$ where $\tilde{V}=(I-\alpha \wtilde{P})^{-1}c$ and the scaled value $V_s=\frac{1}{1+\sqrt{\alpha}}(I-\sqrt{\alpha}P)^{-1}c$ for $c(i)=i^2$ and discount $\alpha=0.95$.
 It also displays the first moment matching (to confirm it is 0, as by design).

+A similar value comparison between one-step and two-step construction is illustrated in Figure \ref{fig:RW1v2step}.
 The one-step construction is showing inferior performance for small states $x$.
 This may be because the variance gap between $\tilde{P}$ and $P$ (under the one-step construction) is larger than that between $\tilde{P}$ and $P^2$ under the two-step construction; see Figure \ref{fig:variance}.
 Since $P^2$ has larger jumps than $P$, the two-step approximation ``suffers less'' from the coarse grid.
-Generally, we conjecture that the two-step approximation will be beneficial where the local variance is small, so that the gains in the better matching of the second moment overwhelm the approximation error in Lemma \ref{lem:secondstep}.} \bsq \end{example}
+Generally, we conjecture that the two-step approximation will be beneficial where the local variance is small, so that the gains in the better matching of the second moment overwhelm the approximation error in Lemma \ref{lem:secondstep}. \bsq \end{example}